miguelhisojo/Django-base/README.md

 # Django user management

 Today's app deployment must be fast and simple.
-Having aplications that we can actually reuse to start new projects is necessary, since time is money.
+Having aplications that we can actually reuse to start any new projects has become a necessity.
-This repository is aim to be a base for any user based application, containing the basics of any application, it is aimed to be flexible to allow any developer to start creating any application on top of it.
+This repository is aim to be a base for any user based application, it contains the basics of any application and is aimed to be flexible, allowing developers to start creating applications on top of it.

 This repository contains the basics of any django app
   - User registration